DhairyaAPImaster/Cool-Stuff-USB-HUB/README.md

 It has 3 USB A 2.0 PORTS and 1 USB C Port for convinience.

+So I actually built this because i thought it would be a cool beginer PCB project (Which it is) and so yeah that's why i built it and leart many things that i didnt really fully understand before.

 # Folder:
 - `src/EasyEDA/` — EasyEDA project sources
 - `production/` — fabrication outputs